 LS Power.
 In January 2001, we purchased a 5,633 MW portfolio of operating projects and projects in construction and advanced development that are located primarily in the north central and south central United States from LS Power, LLC, for approximately \$708 million.
-Approximately 1,697 MW are currently in operation or under construction, and we expect that an additional \$1,850 million will be required to complete construction.
+Approximately 1,697 MW are currently in operation or under construction, and we expect that an additional \$1,850 million will be required to complete construction of the projects currently under construction or about to commence construction.
 Each facility employs natural gas-fired, combined-cycle technology.
 Through December 31, 2005, we also have the opportunity to acquire ownership interests in an additional 3,000 MW of generation projects developed and offered for sale by LS Power and its partners.